opendatahub-io-contrib/ai-on-openshift/docs/odh-rhoai/rhoaibu-cluster-gitops.md

 ## Why GitOps for AI Infrastructure?

-GitOps provides unique advantages for AI/ML workloads that traditional infrastructure management approaches struggle to deliver:
+GitOps provides unique advantages for AI/ML workloads that traditional infrastructure management approaches struggle to deliver.
+Rather than reinventing the wheel, this implementation builds upon the proven **[GitOps Catalog](https://github.com/redhat-cop/gitops-catalog)** from Red Hat Community of Practice, providing battle-tested GitOps patterns and components as the foundation for our AI-specific infrastructure.

 **🔄 Infrastructure Reproducibility**: AI experiments require consistent environments.
 GitOps ensures your development, and production clusters are identical, eliminating "works on my machine" issues.